A Non-stiff Summation-By-Parts Finite Difference Method for the Scalar Wave Equation in Second Order Form: Characteristic Boundary Conditions and Nonlinear Interfaces: Summation-By-Parts Operators

 \section{Summation-By-Parts Operators}

-To approximate the spatial derivative summation-by-parts (SBP) finite difference operators are used.
-We begin with the introduction of the one-dimensional operators and then generalize the operators to multiple dimensions using tensor products.
+In this work summation-by-parts (SBP) finite difference operators are used to approximate spatial derivatives.
+In order to centralize the explanation of these operators, here we introduce the one-dimensional operators and then generalize the operators to multiple dimensions using tensor products.

+Throughout we refer to the SBP operators as $2p$ where $p$ is the boundary accuracy and $2p$ is the interior accuracy.
+SBP methods for the wave equation in second order form typically see a global convergence rate of $\min(2p, p + 2)$, i.e., two orders of accuracy greater than the boundary accuracy except in the case of $2p = 2$.
+For first derivatives we use the operators from \citet{Strand94}\footnote{The free parameter $x_1=0.70127127127127$ is used for $2p = 6$.} and for second derivatives the variable coefficient operators from \citet{Mattsson2012}.